Infested Planet: Gameplay

 Players control a group of four mercenaries.
 They are tasked with clearing tens of thousands of hostile insectoid creatures from an alien planet.
 These enemies randomly gain different special abilities, which forces players to adapt.
 To counter this, players can re-outfit their characters at will.
 On the highest difficulty levels and the endgame level, enemies dynamically adapt to the player's strategies, so if players frequently use flame throwers, new enemies with longer-range attacks or knockback effects may appear.
 To defend land that they've captured, players can set automated defenses, which introduce a tower defense mechanic.
-The game can not be paused.

 Development

 Alex Vostrov made Infested Planet mostly by himself.
 Vostrov was inspired by Red Alert 2 and his frustrations with other real-time strategy games, which he found were often easily won by patiently out-building the computer players.
 Vostrov wanted to design a game where opponents would rush the player.
 Infested Planet is Vostrov's first release after he became a full-time game developer.
-It left early access on March 16, 2014.
+It left early access on March 6, 2014.